-After class, if you borrowed a mat from the Studio, please wipe it down.
+After class, if you borrowed a mat from the Studio, spray it with the organic mat spray provided in the studio.
 If you used props, please put them back.
 Remember to take all of your things with you.

 Unless a specific class is scheduled (i.e. Youth Yoga), participants ages 13-17 must be accompanied by an adult to participate.
 For Youth Yoga, we ask that parents come to the first session to sign the appropriate paperwork.
 We currently do not have a Children's Yoga Program.